 - Take some extra vitamin C, D, and B-complex, which may be depleted faster when you’re under stress; omega-3 which can help reduce inflammation in your body; and magnesium, which can have a calming effect, especially if you take it at night

 - Consider taking an adaptogenic herb supplement like Ashwagandha, Holy Basil, or Rhodiola.
 They help your body adapt to stress more easily.
-Research studies have found that Ashwagandha can reduce cortisol levels
+Several research studies have found that Ashwagandha can reduce cortisol levels.

 - Take time each week to plan your meals and snacks, and stock your fridge with healthy, low glycemic-index ingredients.
 A grocery delivery service can help if you’re pressed for time.
 Having a plan in place and food available makes healthy eating easier, and eliminates the stress of “what’s for dinner”